ChuckMash/AESPHome/FAQ.md

 ÆSPHome FAQ
 ---

+Should I install this on my personal every day device like my phone?
+---
+nah

 What versions of Android are supported?
 ---
 It was built for Tablets running on **Android version 9.**